Upper Missisquoi and Trout River Wild & Scenic Committee

 Wild and Scenic River Community Grants

 We understand that towns have many demands on limited resources to maintain infrastructure.
-It is our hope that UMATR Town Infrastructure Grant funding will enable municipalities to use best management practices guided by sound river science improve water quality or natural resource protections along the Wild and Scenic sections of the rivers or tributaries within their jurisdiction.
+It is our hope that UMATR Municipal Grant funding will enable municipalities to use best management practices guided by sound river science to improve water quality or natural resource protections along the Wild and Scenic sections of the rivers or tributaries within their jurisdiction.